tall15421542/info-bon-bon/README.md

 	char introduction[1025]
 };
 ```
-if the other client does not pass the filter, return 0;
+If the other client does not pass the filter, return 0;
-otherwise, return an non-zero number.
+Otherwise, return an non-zero number.
 ### STEP 2 - npm install
 ```
 cd test